Whitney (album): Critical reception

 Vince Aletti from Rolling Stone also gave an unfavorable review, stating "the formula is more rigorously locked in than before, and the range so tightly circumscribed that Houston's potential seems to have shrunk rather than expanded" and the record is "smug, repressive and ridiculously safe."
 Also, he made some sarcastic comments about the first single, "I Wanna Dance with Somebody (Who Loves Me)", calling it "How Will I Know II", spoken at Hollywood's blockbuster sequels.

 Robert Hilburn, in his review for Los Angeles Times, regarded the album as "another commercial blockbuster", writing that the record is "a series of highly accessible selections that will work on a variety of radio formats."
 However, he expressed his considerable disappointment that Whitney did precious little to define the singer's vision, adding that she had a sensational voice but didn't assert much vocal character on it.

-Dolores Barclay of The Associated Press complimented Houston on her vocal ability: "Whitney Houston has a fine instrument and uses it well.
+Dolores Barclay of the Associated Press complimented Houston on her vocal ability: "Whitney Houston has a fine instrument and uses it well.
 Her voice takes us to places we know and to places we might want to forget and to places we dream about."
 But she, like other critics, was critical of the song material on the record, commenting "There is no depth, and not much excitement.
 Nor does this talented song stylist and Grammy winner take risks and try something just a little daring."

 The St. Petersburg Times showed a favorable attitude toward her new album at large, stating "[Whitney] is, first and foremost, a product.
 It has been carefully designed, manufactured and packaged.
 As such, it's easy to be cynical about.
 But as products go, this is a pretty good one."
 They also praised her vocals: "Houston's voice sounds good, real good. [...]
 She's firmer, more confident."

+Time magazine journalist Richard Corliss favorably reviewed the album, describing it as being "bolder, blacker and badder" than Houston's debut.

+Ron Wynn of AllMusic in his retrospective review of the album stated, "While this is a far cry from soul, it's the ultimate in polished, super-produced urban contemporary material."